nhsuk/nhsuk-frontend/docs/installation/installing-with-npm.md

 }
 ```

-then to run the script to compile your Sass files to CSS:
+Then to run the script to compile your Sass files to CSS, use this code:

 ```
 npm run compile
 ```

-### Optional: Resolving SCSS import paths
+### Resolving SCSS import paths (optional)

 If you wish to resolve the above @import paths in your build (in order to avoid prefixing paths with node_modules), you should add `node_modules` to your Sass include paths.